-(h) Costs of raising funds
+(g) Costs of raising funds

-The costs of generating funds consist of investment management costs and certain legal fees.
+The costs of generating funds consist of investment management and certain legal fees.

-(i) Charitable activities
+(h) Charitable activities

-Costs of charitable activities include grants made, governance costs and an apportionment of support costs as shown in note 6.
+The expenditure on charitable activities includes grants made, governance costs and an apportionment of support costs as shown in note 6.

-(j) Tangible fixed assets and depreciation
+(i) Tangible fixed assets and depreciation

 All assets costing more than £1000 are capitalised and valued at historical cost.
-Depreciation is charged on furniture and equipment on a straight-line basis over their estimated useful life of six years from the year of acquisition.
+Depreciation is charged from the year of acquisition on furniture and equipment on a straight-line basis over their estimated useful life of four years.

-(k) Fixed asset investments
+(j) Fixed asset investments

-Investments are a form of basic financial instrument and are initially recognised at their transaction value and subsequently measured at their fair value as at the balance sheet date using the closing quoted market price.
+Investments are initially recognised at their transaction value and subsequently measured at their market value as at the balance sheet date using the closing quoted market price.
 The statement of financial activities includes the net gains and losses arising on revaluation and disposals throughout the year.

-The Trust does not acquire put options, derivatives or other complex financial instruments.
+The Trust does not acquire or use put options, derivatives or other complex financial instruments.